DNCA Invest Eurose

 *The inception date of the Fund is 2007-09-28

-DNCA Invest Eurose continues its good momentum over the month (+ 1.48%), with+ 5.84% since the beginning of the year.
+DNCA Invest Eurose continued its good momentum over the month (0.14%) to reach 5.98% since the beginning of the year.

-The extra-financial characteristics of the portfolio show a responsibility performance of /responsability_score and a sustainable transition exposure of 83.35%.
+The portfolio's extra-financial characteristics show a responsibility performance of 4.86 and a sustainable transition exposure of 83.66%.